cigolpl/game-challenge/README.md

 # Simple 2-players game

 This game is only a technical challenge.
 It was created for educational purposes.
-I recommend playing chess or go if you want to have more fun.

 ## Requirements